michaelshiloh/resourcesForClasses/README.md

 1. How to create a Github account and your first repository [guide](https://github.com/zamfi/github-guide)

+Your account name should be your name (unless for privacy reasons you'd prefer something else) and your repository name could be the course name.

+1. Help!
+I created my account and repository, but I can't find the button that says "Create new file" or "Upload files".
+How do I fix this?

+Answer: It sounds like you forgot to create a README.md file when you created the repository.
+See below.

+2. Help!
+I created a new repository but I forgot to check the box that says "Initialize this repository with a README".
+How can I create a README file?

+Answer: You can either:

+	1. Delete your repository and create a new one, this time with the box checked.

+	2. Click where it says "README" and then click "Commit new file" at the bottom of the page that comes up.
+This will create a "README" file.

 2. How to upload a file to Github
 	1. Click on "Upload files"
 3. How to create a folder in Github